-A month or so ago, I was driving into work listening to the Design Story Podcast, when I heard Mauro Porcini, Chief Design Officer at PepsiCo, talking about not just satisfying our users, but loving them.
+A while ago, I was driving into work listening to the Design Story Podcast, when I heard Mauro Porcini, Chief Design Officer at PepsiCo, talking about not just satisfying our users, but loving them.

 This really resonated with me because I’ve been thinking of a way to explain the importance of going beyond just having empathy for users—especially because designers often talk about empathy but then proclaim that they are here to solve your (the user’s) problems.

 Having just started a new role, I’m working on creating design principles with my team as a way to align and communicate our fundamental team beliefs.
 The idea of ‘loving’ users was one of the principles we instantly agreed upon.